Your Complete Guide to Maid of Honor Duties

 What Is a Maid of Honor?

-In short, the maid of honor is the head bridesmaid, responsible for leading all of the bridal-party-related tasks and generally being the bride's right hand.
+In short, the maid of honor definition is the head bridesmaid, responsible for leading all of the bridal-party-related tasks and generally being the bride's right hand.
 "The maid (or matron) of honor is the bride's go-to friend before, during and after the wedding day," says Camila Craft of Spellbound Events in Charleston, South Carolina.
 "The MOH wears many hats, including that of party planner, hype woman, timeline keeper, confidante, problem solver, solicited opinion-giver, therapist and mediator."

-Prewedding Maid of Honor Duties
+Maid of Honor Duties Before the Wedding

 Before the wedding, the maid of honor's main responsibility is being a source of support for the bride, communicating with the bridesmaids and ensuring all the important tasks get done.